davidfstr/dafoster.net/projects/handbrake-subtitle-support/index.md

     .span9 > hr { border-top-color: #d3d3d3; /* subtle */ }

 ---
-[HandBrake] is a popular project for ripping DVDs and for converting converts movie files from one format to another.
+[HandBrake] is a popular program for ripping DVDs and for converting converts movie files from one format to another.

-I extended HandBrake to support subtitle inputs from files (in addition to DVDs) and to support the <acronym title="SubStation Alpha">SSA</acronym>
+I extended HandBrake to support subtitles from file inputs (in addition to DVDs) and to support the <acronym title="SubStation Alpha">SSA</acronym>
 and <acronym title="Advanced SubStation Alpha">ASS</acronym> subtitle formats, which are popular for encoding Japanese anime and foreign films.

-My main motivation was to watch movies on my iPhone while riding public transit and flying long-distance.
+My main motivation for adding subtitle support was to watch movies on my iPhone while riding public transit and flying long-distance.

+This was the first open source project I participated in.

 ## Download